 Paul M. Schwartz

-Paul M. Schwartz joined the Firm in 2009 and is a senior associate in the Real Estate Practice Group.
+Paul M. Schwartz joined the Firm in 2009 and is a partner in the Real Estate Practice Group.

 Mr. Schwartz has expertise in many complex areas of commercial real estate law, focusing on joint venture agreements (representing both money partners and operating partners), acquisitions, dispositions, financings (representing both borrowers and lenders), restructurings and development relating to all asset classes of commercial real estate.